stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 First, create a h1 element with the text Hello World

-Then, let's give all elements on your page the color of green by adding color: green; to your body element's style declaration.
+Then, let's give all elements on your page the color of green by adding `color: green;` to your body element's style declaration.

-Finally, give your body element the font-family of Monospace by adding font-family: Monospace; to your body element's style declaration.
+Finally, give your body element the `font-family` of `Monospace` by adding `font-family: Monospace;` to your body element's style declaration.

 - [x] Create an h1 element.
 - [x] Your h1 element should have the text Hello World.
 - [x] Make sure your h1 element has a closing tag.
-- [x] Give your body element the color property of green.
+- [x] Give your body element the `color` property of `green`.
-- [x] Give your body element the font-family property of Monospace.
+- [x] Give your body element the `font-family` property of `Monospace`.
-- [x] Your h1 element should inherit the font Monospace from your body element.
+- [x] Your h1 element should inherit the font `Monospace` from your body element.
-- [x] Your h1 element should inherit the color green from your body element.
+- [x] Your h1 element should inherit the color `green` from your body element.

 ```
 <style>